 Home Preparation & Staging

 Once decluttering is complete, shift focus to repairs, updates, and staging.
-This is where many items on the Ontario downsizing timeline and checklist overlap.
-A well-presented home sells faster and for more in the current Ontario market, so first impressions matter more than ever.
+A well-presented home sells faster and for more, so first impressions matter.

 Repairs & updates

 Fix deferred maintenance items.
-This includes fresh paint in dated rooms, updated grout and caulking, fixture replacements, and exterior touch-ups.
+Fresh paint in dated rooms, updated grout and caulking, fixture replacements, and exterior touch-ups.
 Any issue that would appear on a buyer’s home inspection should be addressed now rather than becoming a negotiation point later.

 Address curb appeal.
 Clean the front entrance, refresh landscaping, power-wash the driveway and walkways, and confirm the house number is visible from the street.
-After all, buyers form their first opinion before they step inside.
+Buyers form their first opinion before they step inside.

 Deep clean the entire house.
 Professional cleaning before staging makes a noticeable difference, especially in kitchens, bathrooms, windows, and baseboards.
-Budget $300 to $600 for a full-home deep clean.
+Get quotes from two or three cleaners before booking; pricing varies by home size and region.

 Staging & photography